MB3hel/GodotAUVSim/README.md

 The following commands are implemented

-- Set robot position in simulator: `set_pos x y z -> EC`
+- Set vehicle position in simulator: `set_pos x y z -> EC`
-- Get robot position in simulator: `get_pos -> EC [x y z]`
+- Get vehicle position in simulator: `get_pos -> EC [x y z]`
-- Set robot rotation in simulator: `set_rot w x y z -> EC`
+- Set vehicle rotation in simulator: `set_rot w x y z -> EC`
-- Get robot rotation in simulator: `get_rot -> EC [w x y z]`
+- Get vehicle rotation in simulator: `get_rot -> EC [w x y z]`
-- Reset simulator: `reset_sim -> EC`
+- Reset vehicle: `reset_vehicle -> EC`

 *Note that get commands may not return with all arguments if the error code is non-zero*.

+## Control Board Port

+Instead of communicating directly with a control board, you must communicate with the simulator via TCP on port `5012`.
+This port will forward messages to / from the actual control board (or simulated control board).

+The messages sent to this port should be constructed exactly the same as if they were sent to an actual control board over UART.
+Just send over TCP instead of UART when using the simulator.

+## Modeling Vehicles

+TODO: About SW8 model

+TODO: Modeling a different vehicle

 ## Development

-The simulator was built using v3.5.1 of Godot.
+The simulator was built using v3.5.2 of Godot.
 There is a single scene (`pool.tscn`) using the default world environment (`default_env.tres`) as configured.
-Currently, no environment for the robot to operate in is configured.
+Currently, no environment for the vehicle to operate in is configured.
 The simulator currently includes a simplified model of SeaWolf 8 (a robot designed and built by AquaPack Robotics at NC State University).

 Important to note is that Godot's world system differs from the coordinate system defined by the control board.
 Both use a right hand coordinate system, however Godot uses a "y up" convention and the control board uses a "z up" convention.
 The robot and cameras are setup for a control board system.
 This doesn't really impact much in the engine, however it is best to be explicit about directions (ie don't use named directions in the engine, always explicitly specify x, y, and z components).